-Mr. Lash, 46, has been a member of Tontine Associates, LLC, a private investment fund, since 2005.
-Tontine Associates, LLC is an affiliate of Jeffrey Gendell, the beneficial owner of 48% of the Company's common stock as described in footnote 2 to the beneficial owner table under the section entitled "Security Ownership of Certain Beneficial Owners and Management" above.
+Mr. Lash, 47, has been an employee of Tontine Associates, LLC, a private investment fund, since 2005.
+Tontine Associates, LLC is an affiliate of Jeffrey Gendell, the beneficial owner of 58.6% of the Company's Common Stock as described in footnote 4 to the beneficial owner table under the section entitled "Security Ownership of Certain Beneficial Owners and Management" above.
 From 2002 through 2005, Mr. Lash served as a senior managing director of Conway, Del Genio, Gries & Co., LLC, a financial advisory firm.
 From 1998 through 2001, Mr. Lash was a Managing Director within the Global Mergers and Acquisitions Department of J.P.
 Morgan Chase, an investment banking firm.
 Mr. Lash is also a director of Exide Technologies (manufacturer of batteries) and Neenah Enterprises, Inc. (manufacturer of iron castings).